HaroldMitts/Build-RS5/README.md

 2. The scripts also leverage a mount path at C:\Mount

 If you decide you want to build at a different location, you will need to modify the paths in the scripts appropriately.

+More details can be found in the Wiki here: https://github.com/HaroldMitts/Build-RS5/wiki